 The origins of Falooda go back to Persia, where a similar dessert, Faloodeh was popular among the Persian population.
 The dessert came to India with the many Muslim merchants and dynasties that settled India and made it home.

 There are many variations of Falooda but my favorite by far is the Rose Falooda with an easy recipe to that simply required you to assemble the drink.
 This is a great make-ahead recipe that simply needs you to soak the basil seeds and cook the falooda sev which can be done up to a day ahead.

 Ingredients to make Falooda

 - Sweet basil seeds also known as Tukmaria or Sabja, are the seeds of sweet basil plants found commonly in India.
 These seeds are rich in fiber, packed with nutrition, and are very similar to chia seeds.
 Unlike chia seeds, sweet basil seeds are eaten after soaking in water.
 When soaked in water, they get a gelatinous tapioca-like texture within minutes.
 With chewy, crunchy textures these basil seeds have no flavor and hence can be used in many recipes, especially in cooling drinks or even plain water.

-- Sweetened rose syrup, is a must in this recipe, rose syrups add refreshing aromas and sweetness to the drink.
-Some of the brands that I recommend are Monin and Rooh Afza.
-Tip: This syrup is perfect for making many refreshing summery drinks including my favorite - simple rose water with chia or basil seeds.
+- Sweetened rose syrup, is a must in this recipe!
+It adds refreshing aromas and sweetness to the drink.
+Some of the brands that I recommend are Guruji (available in Indian grocery stores), Monin, and Rooh Afza.
+Tip: This syrup is also perfect for making many refreshing summery drinks including my favorite - simple rose water with chia or basil seeds.

 - The remaining 2 ingredients are milk (low-fat or whole milk) and vanilla ice cream.